Have you been curious about prostate milking, but too afraid to ask? We'll help you decide if it's right for you.

 While the clinical evidence to support the theory is lacking, prostate milking may be worth a try.

-Some men find it easier to pee after a prostate massage.
+Some men have even reported finding it easier to pee after a prostate massage.

 Painful ejaculation can be related to fluid blockages within the reproductive system and related to the prostate gland.